SampsonCrowley/api_view_versions/README.md

   ...

-  rescue_from VersionCake::UnsupportedVersionError, :with => :render_unsupported_version
+  rescue_from ApiViewVersions::UnsupportedVersionError, :with => :render_unsupported_version

   private